omeka/omeka-s-enduser/docs/modules/valuesuggest.md

 # Value Suggest

 The [Value Suggest module](https://omeka.org/s/modules/ValueSuggest){target=_blank} adds an auto-complete feature to specific properties in a resource template, and draws on controlled vocabularies (see the end of this page for a complete list) to help users fill them out.

 Value Suggest appears when a user is editing the metadata of a resource (an item, a piece of media, or an item set) that uses the enabled resource template.
+It functions as a [data type](../content/resource-template.md#data-types), but works like a modification to a text field: a user can start typing and select a suggestion from the dropdown, or ignore the dropdown and enter in a textual entry manually.

+This module also allows any field to be set to [suggest values already stored in that property across the entire Omeka installation](#internal-suggestions).
+These suggested values can be narrowed by only the same property on resources with the same class, or only the same property on resources using the same resource template, to limit the number of suggestions and make them more relevant.

 This functionality helps those building an Omeka site encourage consistent metadata input and data compatibility with other databases of records.
 Note that Value Suggest offers, but cannot require, that users select values from the autosuggest feature.
-Users will always have the option of creating their own value instead.
+Users will always have the option of creating their own text value instead.

+Value Suggest data types can be included in combination with other data types such as URIs in order to encourage interoperable metadata practices to outside databases such as Wikidata.

 ## Add suggestions to a resource template

 Value Suggest vocabularies are applied through resource templates.
 For additional information on resource templates, see the [resource template documentation](../content/resource-template.md).

 1. From the Resources templates page in the admin dashboard, either add a new [template](../content/resource-template.md) or edit an existing one.
-2. Add the property to which you want to apply the Value Suggest.
+1. Add the property to which you want to apply the Value Suggest.
-3. Once the property is added to the template, click the pencil/edit icon for that property.
+1. Once the property is added to the template, click the pencil/edit icon for that property.
-4. At the bottom of the drawer which opens on the right, open the "Data type" dropdown.
+1. At the bottom of the drawer which opens on the right, open the "Data type" dropdown.
 Below the standard options, you will see the Value Suggest options.
 Select the vocabulary you want to use from the dropdown.
 Note that you can add alternate labels and comments for the property in this drawer.
-6. Click the "Set changes" button at the bottom of the drawer to assign the values to the property.
+1. Click the "Set changes" button at the bottom of the drawer to assign the values to the property.
-7. Save changes to the resource template.
+1. Save changes to the resource template.

 ![Editing the property subject, and the dropdown is open to show the Value Suggest vocabularies from the Library of Congress](../modules/modulesfiles/ValSug-ResTemplate1.png)